Pwd9000-ML/blog-devto/posts/2022-GitHub-Automate-VM-Password-Rotation-Part2/GitHub-Automate-VM-Password-Rotation-Part2.md

 date: '2022-01-16T17:32:53Z'
 ---

 It’s that time of year again, time for [Azure Spring Clean](https://www.azurespringclean.com/).

-Big thanks and a shout out to the event organizers [Joe Carlyle](https://twitter.com/wedoazure) and [Thomas Thornton](https://twitter.com/tamstar1234) for featuring my contribution on this years **Azure Spring Clean 2022**.
+Firstly a big thanks and a shout out to the event organizers [Joe Carlyle](https://twitter.com/wedoazure) and [Thomas Thornton](https://twitter.com/tamstar1234) for featuring my contribution on this years **Azure Spring Clean 2022**.

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/2022-GitHub-Automate-VM-Password-Rotation-Part2/assets/Bit22.png)

 ### Live Recording

+See the following youtube video for a live demo recording of my talk.

 {% youtube TJZSFdHlSTs %}